actility/generic-http-listener/README.md

 Example of a simple Java HTTP listener, useful for all ThingPark notifications and callbacks.

-The program listens to all HTTP requests targeted to a specific port.
-By default that port is 8090, which means that ThingPark should be configured to target http://listenerhost:8090 to send its notifications and callbacks.
+The program listens to all HTTP/HTTPS requests targeted to a specific port.
+By default that port is 9080 for HTTP and 9443 for HTTPS, which means that ThingPark should be configured to target http://listenerhost:9080 or https://listenerhost:9443 to send its notifications and callbacks.

 All HTTP requests will be captured:
 - requests using methods GET, POST, PUT, DELETE, PATCH or OPTIONS